universal-ctags/ctags/docs/parser-cxx.rst

 ---------------------------------------------------------------------

 The parser is mostly compatible with the old one.
-There are some minor incompatible changes which are described in a dedicated section below.
+There are some minor incompatible changes which are described below.

 Anonymous structure names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The old parser produced structure names in the form __anonN where N was a number starting at 1 in each file and increasing at each new structure.
+The old parser produced structure names in the form ``__anonN`` where N was a number starting at 1 in each file and increasing at each new structure.
 This caused collisions in symbol names when ctags was run on multiple files.